nstranquist/cra-react-template/README.md

 2) Run `npx create-react-app <your_app> --template file:./path/to/cra/template`

-3) If you're using my template, next run:
+3) (If using my template) run:
-`yarn setup && yarn start` and your react app should open in a new window.
+`yarn setup && yarn start`

+After this, the new react app should open in a new window at http://localhost:3000